 The right of peaceful assembly and freedom of expression are not consistently protected in Russia.
 U.S. citizens should avoid all political or social protests and not photograph security personnel at these events.
 Russian authorities have arrested U.S. citizens who have participated in demonstrations and there are numerous reports Russian nationals have been detained for social media activity.

 U.S. citizens, including former and current U.S. government and military personnel and private citizens engaged in business who are visiting or residing in Russia, have been interrogated without cause and threatened by Russian officials, and may become victims of harassment, mistreatment, and extortion.

 Russian security services may fail to notify the U.S. Embassy of the detention of a U.S. citizen and unreasonably delay U.S. consular assistance.
 Russian security services are increasing the arbitrary enforcement of local laws to target foreign and international organizations they consider “undesirable.”

-Russian security services have arrested U.S. citizens on spurious charges, denied them fair and transparent treatment, and have convicted them in secret trials or without presenting evidence.
-Russian officials may unreasonably delay U.S. consular assistance to detained U.S. citizens.
-Russian authorities arbitrarily enforce local laws against U.S. citizen religious workers and open questionable criminal investigations against U.S. citizens engaged in religious activity.
-U.S. citizens should avoid travel to Russia to perform work for or volunteer with non-governmental organizations.
+Russian security services have arrested U.S. citizens on spurious charges, singled out U.S. citizens in Russia for detention and harassment, denied them fair and transparent treatment, and convicted them in secret trials or without presenting credible evidence.
+Furthermore, Russian authorities arbitrarily enforce local laws against U.S. citizen religious workers and have opened questionable criminal investigations against U.S. citizens engaged in religious activity.
+U.S. citizens should avoid travel to Russia to perform work for or volunteer with non-governmental organizations or religious organizations.